iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.nhs.online.nhsonline___1.44.0/report.md

 <p align="center">
 <img src="2_star_reviews_wordcloud.png" alt="com.nhs.online.nhsonline 2 reviews"/>
 </p>

+> It will not verify my id.
+I need to video myself but the link goes to video files and not the video recorder.<br> :date: __2021-01-21 13:47:28__

+> When setting up identification it will not accept my video, saying the file is a type it cannot accept.<br> :date: __2021-01-20 19:49:51__

+> registered with my nhs number and then asked to provide photo evidence to prove who i am. chos passport and then followed the prompts.
+App failed to open my camera.
+Took a pic and uploaded it then prompted to take a video yet again app failed to open my camera.
+Like all other nhs it systems this app fails on every level<br> :date: __2021-01-19 18:30:53__

+> Tried to use on my phone,to login for first time but couldn't get past the box to type in the code number sent to me in a text message.
+Wouldn't allow me to type numbers in the box...finally managed to copy as paste number..to then get stuck, trying to upload a video for security .
+Losing the will to live<br> :date: __2021-01-18 15:18:23__

 > Fed up with this app needing to be updated every few months and needing me to delete other apps to do it.
 I t annoys me that I then have to reinstall the other apps<br> :date: __2021-01-15 16:29:29__